-“We’re making North America our eight church planting region,” said Randy Friesen, MB Mission general director about the global mission agency’s merger with the Canadian MB church planting network, C2C.
+“We’re making North America our eighth church planting region,” said Randy Friesen, MB Mission general director about the global mission agency’s merger with the Canadian MB church planting network, C2C.

 The merged entity, Multiply, will continue to inspire, equip, and encourage the church to make healthy disciples, plant healthy churches, and grow healthy partnerships – particularly with local church leaders.